Knguyen-dev/cs-notes/docker-notes/intro-to-docker/api/README.md

 ## Running Docker Image:
 On images tab, click 'run'.
 Now let's click on optional settings.
 Decide a name for the container, in this case "myapp1_c" and that c on the end indicates 'container'.

-Inside the container the app is running on port 4000.
-So the port 4000 is exposed in the container.
+Inside the container/process, the app is running on port 4000, which means port 4000 is exposed within the container.
+However, on your local computer (localhost), if you navigate to port 4000, you won't see anything running there because the app is using port 4000 inside the container, not on your computer directly.
+Docker containers are run in isolated enviornments, and each container can run services on their own port numbers, separate from the port numbers for other containers or the host system.

+To access the container's app from your local computer, you need to set up port mapping.
+This allows communication between your local computer and the container.
+By mapping a port on your local computer to a port on the container, you create a bridge between the two.

-However we can specify a port that we can use to reach this container on To allow us to communicate with it, let's do port mapping.
-On docker desktop enter 4000 for the port, which maps port 4000 on localhost to port 4000 on the container.
-Now when going to localhost:4000, it would hit our app.
+For example, you can specify port 4000 on your local computer to map to port 4000 on the container.
+In Docker Desktop, you would enter 4000 for both the host port and the container port.
+Now, when you navigate to localhost:4000 on your local computer, it will forward the traffic to port 4000 on the container, allowing you to access your app.
 ```
 <!-- Run image and build container, also runs container  -->
 docker run -p 4000:4000 --name myapp1_c myapp
 ```